ai-chen2050/hetu-checkpoint/README.md

 # Hetu Checkpoint

-Hetu Checkpoint is a secure and efficient checkpointing system that leverages Distributed Key Generation (DKG) and BLS signatures to prevent long-range attacks on blockchain networks.
+Hetu Checkpoint is a secure and efficient checkpointing system that leverages Byzantine Consistent Broadcast (BCB) and BLS signatures to prevent long-range attacks on blockchain networks.

 ## Overview